TITLE: Resident Assistant

 Resident assistants may not participate in varsity athletics, marching band, or student teaching during the period of this contract.

-Residence Life Student Staff Class
+Residence Life Resident Assistant Class

 Room and meals (19 per week) at a University food service facility as per contract.
+Semester stipend of $1,000.
 Local phone service, a refrigerator, a microwave, and a computer are provided during the period of employment.
 A bookstore voucher for $275 to be used for educational needs at the Missouri State University bookstore is distributed to each RA at the beginning of each semester.
 Resident Assistants must sign a housing contract and pay the required security deposit, and assume responsibility for all long-distance telephone bills.

 Financial Assistance Agreements May Affect Financial Aid Award

 The federal government requires the University to monitor all the resources available to a student who receives federal financial aid.
-If you have applied for or are receiving a Perkins Student Loan, Missouri Grant, Supplemental Grant, Work-Study job, or a Stafford Loan, those sources of aid may be affected if you become an RA.
+If you have applied for or are receiving a Perkins Student Loan, Missouri Grant, Supplemental Grant, Work-Study job, or a Stafford Loan, those sources of aid may be affected if you become a RA.
 Aid applicants should check with the Financial Aid Office before accepting a Graduate Assistantship, Resident Assistantship, Cooperative Education position, or any other part-time job to determine what financial aid adjustment, if any, might be necessary.

 Interested in becoming a Resident Assistant?
 Attend an Information Session to learn more about the application process and requirements.